threefoldfoundation/threefold_data/content/blog/building_a_new_internet_from_the_ground_up/building_a_new_internet_from_the_ground_up_pt2.md

 category: [foundation,farming,cloud]
 image: ./tf-building-blocks.png
 image_caption: The ThreeFold Grid Peer-to-Peer Technology
 excerpt: Part two of an approachable series on the inner workings of the ThreeFold Grid.
-This time: storage
+This time, storage
 authors: [scott_yeager]
 created: 2021-07-28
 ---